Proton VPN-Startseite

 Although the situation is improving, internet of things(neues Fenster) devices, such as smart speakers, Ring doorbells, smart security cameras, smart baby monitors, and smart fridges, are notoriously insecure(neues Fenster) and vulnerable to hackers(neues Fenster)

-A guest network allows you to segment access to the internet for your IoT devices, connecting them to a separate network from your main network.
-This won’t prevent the individual IoT devices from being hacked, but it can deter intruders from exploiting weaknesses in your IoT devices to access your primary network.
+A guest WiFi network allows you to segment access to the internet for your IoT devices, connecting them to a separate network from your main network.
+This won’t prevent the individual IoT devices from being hacked, but it can prevent intruders from exploiting weaknesses in your IoT devices if they get access to your primary network.

 6. VPN access